sympresso/object-press/README.md

 ### WordPress Functions - Alternative Syntax

 Note: The WordPress object also implements the __call() magic method.
-If you prefer, you can call the the add_action directly on the WordPress object.
+If you prefer, you can skip the namespace and call the the add_action directly on the WordPress object.

     $wp = new Sympresso\ObjectPress\WordPress();
     $wp->add_action('save_post',function($postId,$post){